E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 ## Active SSH Session

-While a valid SSH connection was active, the session was checked from the network device.
+While a valid SSH session was active, the connection was verified from the network device.

 ```text
 show users